 7 What does the term “marriage annulment” mean in practice?

-Austrian marriage law provides for 'nullity of marriage' (‘Ehenichtigkeit’).
-A marriage is null and void if it was not contracted in the prescribed form, if one of the spouses was legally incapacitated, unconscious or temporarily mentally disturbed when the marriage was contracted or if the marriage was contracted solely or primarily for the purposes of enabling one spouse to take the other spouse’s surname or acquire the other spouse’s nationality, without any intention of creating a matrimonial relationship.
+Austrian marriage law provides for ‘nullity of marriage’ (Ehenichtigkeit).
+A marriage is null and void if it was not contracted in the prescribed form, if one of the spouses was legally incapacitated, unconscious or temporarily mentally disturbed when the marriage was contracted, or if the marriage was contracted solely or primarily for the purpose of enabling one spouse to take the other’s surname or to acquire his or her nationality without any intention of creating a marital relationship.
 A marriage is also null and void if one of the spouses was living in lawful matrimony with a third party when the marriage was contracted or if the marriage was unlawfully contracted between blood relations.

-A marriage may be annulled by court judgment if, when the marriage was concluded, the legal capacity of one of the spouses was limited and their statutory representative did not consent to the marriage, one spouse did not know that they were entering into matrimony or did know they were entering into matrimony but did not wish to declare their willingness to enter into matrimony, one spouse was mistaken as to the identity of the other spouse, they were mistaken about any circumstance pertaining to the other spouse that would have prevented them from entering into matrimony had they known of the situation and properly appreciated the implications of marriage, they were induced into entering into matrimony by malicious deception as to essential facts, or they were unlawfully forced (threatened) into marriage.
+A marriage may be annulled by court judgment if, at the time it was concluded, the legal capacity of one of the spouses was limited and his or her legal representative did not consent to the marriage, if one of the spouses did not know that they were entering into matrimony or if they did know but did not wish to declare their willingness to enter into matrimony, if one of the spouses was mistaken as to the identity of the other spouse, or about any circumstances pertaining to the other spouse that would have prevented them from entering into matrimony had they known of the situation and properly appreciated the implications of marriage, if they were induced into entering into matrimony by malicious deception as to essential facts, or if they were unlawfully forced by threats to enter into matrimony.

 8 What are the conditions for marriage annulment?